Real effective potentials for phase transitions in models with extended scalar sectors: Introduction

 Motivated by the above considerations, our aim in this paper is to study the tem\-per\-a\-ture-driven phase transition of scalar extended models with $\mathbb{Z}_2$ symmetry as a first step in a phenomenological investigation of leptogenesis.
 In particular, we plan to find the ranges of the critical temperatures in a two-step phase transition where the singlet acquires a non-zero VEV at high temperature, and remains finite even at temperatures below the EWPT (for vanishing singlet VEV, see e.g.~Ref.~\cite{Athron:2022jyi}).

 In order to calculate the one-loop effective potential, which is enough to estimate the range of the critical temperature available in a given model, we employ the optimized perturbation theory (OPT) of Ref.~\cite{Chiku:1998kd}.
 This computational scheme was applied mainly in scalar models where it was shown to preserve Ward identities (Goldstone theorem) and renormalizability even at higher orders in the loop expansion \cite{Chiku:2000eu} as it preserves the symmetries of the Lagrangian.
 For an application of the method to describe the BEC-BCS crossover in a non-renormalizable fermionic model, see Ref.~\cite{Duarte:2017zdz}.
 The OPT scheme yields an infrared finite and real effective potential in a sufficiently wide, relevant region of the scalar fields involved.
-On the contrary, the effective potential obtained in conventional calculations within the loop expansion is divergent at the minimum and complex valued for smaller field values.
+The reality of the OPT potential is ensured by the convexity of the classical potential, which in turn ensures that the conventional loop expansion is reliable.
+Thus the application of the OPT solves the problem of the conventional loop expansion which does not give a real effective potential at vanishing field value, even {\em at high temperature when it becomes the stable ground state of the system}.

 The paper is organized as follows.
 In Sec.~\ref{sec:SM_pot} we deal with the SM one-loop effective potential at zero temperature.
 Using Landau gauge, we construct an IR finite effective potential which is used as a benchmark for the effective potential calculated with the OPT method.
 We also discuss the physical parametrization of these potentials.
 In Sec.~\ref{sec:sSM_pot} we discuss the tree-level potential and construct at zero temperature the one-loop OPT effective potential in a complex scalar extension of the SM.
 The parametrizations of the one-loop OPT potential of this and the SWSM model are discussed in Sec.~\ref{sec:param_sSM_pot}.
 In Sec.~\ref{sec:finT_pot} we provide the one-loop thermal corrections to the OPT potential and investigate the phase transition of the SWSM model.
 We present several auxiliary computations in the Appendices: the Higgs self-energy needed for the benchmark potential in App.~\ref{app:SE} and steps of the construction of the benchmark potential in App.~\ref{app:PoleBasedPot}, while the derivation of the thermal masses is discussed at length in App.~\ref{app:ThermalMasses}.